Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Conclusion

 \section{Conclusion}

-We have demonstrated SSP-KAN, a photonic implementation of small-scale Kolmogorov--Arnold Networks in which each network edge is realised by a dedicated MZI--SOA--VOA module acting as a trainable nonlinear activation function.
+\cut{We have demonstrated SSP-KAN, a photonic implementation of small-scale Kolmogorov--Arnold Networks in which each network edge is realized by a dedicated MZI--SOA--VOA module acting as a trainable nonlinear activation function.
 Using only four physically grounded parameters per module --- injection current, two attenuation coefficients, and interferometric phase --- the architecture achieves 98.4\% accuracy on nonlinear classification, $R^2 = 0.977$ on six-input regression, and 92.7\% on 784-dimensional image classification, all through end-to-end differentiable training of SOA gain dynamics using commercially specified device parameters.
 Compositional depth compensates for the constrained per-module expressivity: cascading physically limited nonlinearities yields richer functional representations than increasing parallel width alone.
 Robustness analyses confirm that optical noise, rather than DAC resolution, is the dominant hardware impairment, with performance remaining strong down to 6-bit input quantization and SNR~$=$~14~dB across all tasks.
-Multi-layer architectures with intermediate optical summation introduce coherent phase accumulation effects that are analysed in the Supplementary Material.
+Multi-layer architectures with intermediate optical summation introduce coherent phase accumulation effects that are analyzed in the Supplementary Material.} We have demonstrated SSP-KAN, a photonic implementation of small-scale Kolmogorov--Arnold Networks in which each network edge is realized by a dedicated MZI--SOA--VOA module acting as a trainable nonlinear activation function.
+Using only four physically grounded parameters per module, the architecture achieves $94.3$\% accuracy (IQR: $90.3$--$97.4$\%) on nonlinear classification ([2,2], 10~seeds), $99.1$\% with a two-layer [2,2,2] network, $R^2 = 0.986 \pm 0.015$ on six-input regression, and $93.9 \pm 0.2$\% on 784-dimensional image classification (10~seeds).
+Compositional depth compensates for constrained per-module expressivity and reduces seed sensitivity: cascading physically limited nonlinearities yields richer functional representations than increasing parallel width alone.
+Robustness analyses confirm that optical noise, rather than DAC resolution, is the dominant hardware impairment, with performance remaining above 92\% accuracy on Two Moons and $R^2 > \cut{0.87}\add{0.96}$ on yacht down to 14~dB SNR.
+Multi-layer architectures with intermediate optical summation introduce coherent phase accumulation effects analyzed in the Supplementary Material.